-Once the partial signature set is build, our algorithm proceeds iteratively.
-First it evaluates the false positives rate of all the available partial signatures.
-Those with a value low enough are inserted into S and deleted from PS.
-The remaining signatures are then merged into each others and if each new partial signature has not a good coverage of \mathcal{M} , it is discarded along with those of the prior iteration.
+Built partial signatures set, our algorithm proceeds iteratively.
+First we evaluate false positive rate of all available partial signatures and those with low enough value are inserted into \mathcal{S} and deleted from PS.
+Remaining signatures are then merged each others and if each new partial signature has not a good coverage of \mathcal{M} , it is discarded with those of the prior iteration.
 Coverage evaluation is simple and fast: the number of covered flows is given by the intersection between flows lists of the two partial signatures merged together.
-The merging of two partial signatures is performed only if the new one has just one more token than the two from which it is obtained.
+The merge of two partial signatures is performed only if the new one has just one more token than the two from which it is obtained.

-Finally, iterations are stopped when the partial signature set is empty.
-Before returning it, to each generated signature are added the ignored subtokens of each included supertoken.
+Iterations are stopped when the partial signatures set is empty.

+Before returning it, to each generated signature are added ignored subtokens of each supertoken included.

-Algorithm 1 describes in detail the generation algorithm developed to address the above requirements.
-The algorithm relies on the following methods' definitions:
+Figure 3 describes in detail the generation algorithm developed to address above requirements.
+Reported algorithm relies on the following definitions:

-- getTokenList() Returns the list of extracted tokens and, for each of them, the multi-set of flows in which it appears. - $\max Occ(t)$ Returns the maximum number of occurrences of the token t in a single flow, considering all the suspicious flows in which the extracted token occurs.
+getTokenList() Returns the list of tokens extracted and, for each one, the multi-set of flows in which it appears.

+${\bf return}\ S$